Himujjal/ekon/README.md

 // strings
 unquotedKey: "Represents a string & you can use 'single-quotes' inside"
 singleQuotes: 'A string & you can use "double-quotes" inside'
+multilineStrings: `
+This is
+a multiline
+string
+`

 // numbers
 intNumber: 123